paulomouraj/neural_style_transfer/README.md

 ## Dataset

-The work-of-art images were taken from the dataset available on: https://huggingface.co/datasets/huggan/wikiart?row=0
+The artwork images were taken from the dataset available on: https://huggingface.co/datasets/huggan/wikiart?row=0

 ## Requirements